 A summary of the experimental results for unidirectional and bidirectional flows is shown in Figure 3.
 The corresponding SFPE specification curves are shown in Figure 4.
-Compared to the SFPE calculations, the Zhang and Seyfried experiments have a higher occupant speed (measured free velocity of $1.55 \pm 0.18 \text{ m/s}$) and a significantly higher measured specific flow (although the paper notes large specific flow variations for small changes in the experimental setup for densities greater than 2 pers/m2).
+Compared to the SFPE calculations, the Zhang and Seyfried experiments have a higher occupant speed (measured free velocity of $1.55 \pm 0.18$ m/s) and a significantly higher measured specific flow (although the paper notes large specific flow variations for small changes in the experimental setup for densities greater than 2 pers/m2).

-Figure 2: Setup and snapshot of unidirectional flow experiment.
-The gray area in the sketch shows the location of measurement area (Ref.
-Zhang and Seyfried, 2013).
+Figure 2.
+Setup and snapshot of unidirectional flow experiment.
+The gray area in the sketch shows the location of measurement area (Zhang and Seyfried 2013).

-Figure 3: Comparison of the fundamental diagrams between uni- and bidirectional pedestrian flow (Ref.
-Zhang and Seyfried, 2013).
+Figure 3.
+Comparison of the fundamental diagrams between uni- and bidirectional pedestrian flow (Zhang and Seyfried 2013).

-Figure 4: SFPE fundamental diagrams.
+Figure 4.
+SFPE fundamental diagrams

 The Pathfinder model is shown in Figure 5.
-This model is a subset of the experiments reported in Zhang, Klingsch, Schadschneider, and Seyfried (2011).
+This model is a subset of the experiments reported in "Transitions in pedestrian fundamental diagrams of straight corridors and T-junctions" (Zhang et al. 2011).
 The Pathfinder model uses a 3 m corridor.
-For six cases the entrance width varied from 2 to 3 m with the exit width held constant at 3 m (these are low density cases) followed by 10 cases where the entrance width was held constant at 3 m and the exit width varied from 3 to 1 m (high density cases).
+For six cases the entrance width varied from 2 m to 3 m with the exit width held constant at 3 m (these are low density cases) followed by 10 cases where the entrance width was held constant at 3 m and the exit width varied from 3 m to 1 m (high density cases).
 The red rectangles indicate the regions used to measure the speed-density results.
 To ensure steady-state results, 1000 people were used for each case.